 What you’ll want to pay attention to is the amount of traffic that social media drives to your website.
 This is measured separately from traffic coming in organically (from search results and directly typing in your web address).
 And if you’re up to speed on reporting and measuring your sources of traffic, you’ll know why this is noteworthy.

 We think it goes without saying, but we’re not talking about your personal accounts here.
 Unless, of course, you use your personal accounts for your website.
 There’s actually a good reason why you shouldn’t use your personal accounts for this though, so do so wisely.

 How you use social media is up to you.
 Despite what is believed, Digital Marketing experts will be the first to tell you that you don’t have to post every single day.
-All that really matters is the actual content (image/video quality, copywriting/storytelling, calls to action), and sticking to your schedule.
+All that really matters is the quality of content (image/video quality, copywriting/storytelling, calls to action), and sticking to your schedule.

 When it comes what platforms to use, that actually depends on trial & error and figuring out which ones reach your ideal audience.
 The most popular ones which may work for others might not be ideal for you.
 Use all of your choices as a testing ground then decide which to stick to.

 We’re coming back to Links again but in a slightly different way.
 Did you know that also having external links that send traffic to your website builds your reputation?

 Linking is a two way street and that’s why a website is best optimized by having both internal and external links.
 It’s like “paying it forward” in an online sense to share others.
 Being featured and showcased on other websites builds your reputation.
 Think about it – it’s a way of showing “I’m good enough to be featured on ___”.
 And let’s not forget it’s yet another source of traffic to your website which makes it look even better.

 In addition to driving traffic over from social media, having other sources that drive traffic to your website builds your reputation.
 And the more traffic that goes to your website, the quicker it will climb up in ranking within search results!